Epidemiology of malnutrition: Africa

 According to World Vision there are 257 million people in Africa who are experiencing malnutrition.
 This is around 20% of the entire population of Africa.
 The regions in Africa with the highest rates of malnutrition are the Sub-Saharan region and parts of southern Africa.
 In the Sub-Saharan region, the countries that have the highest rates include, but are not limited to South Sudan, Sudan, Central African Republic, and Chad.
 In this region there are 237 million people who are experiencing hunger and according to Action Against Hunger, there are 319 million people without a reliable source of drinking water.
 In the Southern region of Africa, the countries that have the highest rates include, but are not limited to Mozambique, Zimbabwe, Zambia, and Angola.
 In this region there are 41 million people who are food insecure and 9 million who are in a food crisis and need immediate assistance with food.

 There are many factors that contribute to malnutrition in Africa.
 There are environmental factors such as degradation of land and unexpected weather changes.
 The changes in weather such as droughts and storms, impact their food and water supply.
 Another factor that contributes to malnutrition is conflict.
 Conflict can lead to uncertainty in resources, which puts them at a higher risk of malnutrition.
 In addition, the areas in Africa with the highest rates of malnutrition also experience poverty which impact and limit the supply of food and necessary services.
 For example, some experience limited access to health services, sanitation, clean water, consistent food supply.
-Not only do these things directly contribute to malnutrition, but they can also lead to illnesses such as malaria and water-borne disease.
+Not only do these things directly contribute to malnutrition, but they can also lead to illnesses such as malaria and water-borne diseases.